hashtek-mc/tekore/README-en.md

 }
 ```

+> [!IMPORTANT]
-`⚠️` You must surround Tekore's loading with a `try/catch` block in case Tekore doesn't load properly.
+> You must surround Tekore's loading with a `try/catch` block in case Tekore doesn't load properly.
 (incorrect configuration, for example).

 ### Features